 Am I "queer enough" to take part?

 "Queer" is used here as an umbrella term for everyone who is not heterosexual and cisgender (it's also a neat pun on "Dear Diary").

 We will NEVER police how you identify with queerness, or question where you sit under the LGBTQIA+ umbrella.

 You are welcome here!

-I didn't realize I was queer til late in life / didn't write about "queer stuff" when I was young
+I didn't know I was queer til late in life / didn't write about "queer stuff"

 Can I still bring something to share?

-Yes!!!!
-All queer/LGBTQIA+ life-experience is valid and we want to include it all.
+Yes!!!!!!!
+All queer/LGBTQIA+ life-experience is valid.
+We want to include it all.